Genesis Orthopaedic and Spine

 Orthopaedic, Sports Medicine, and Spine Practice located in Westfield, NJ & West Orange, NJ

 Weight loss is no easy feat, but the paleo and keto diets help many patients adjust their eating habits and reduce their body fat in the process.
-At Genesis Orthopaedic and Spine in Westfield, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
+At Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey, and serving serving all of Union county, Morris county, Middlesex county, and Somerset county including the surrounding towns of Cranford, Garwood, Clark, Scotch Plains, Mountainside, Springfield, Summit, Chatham, Millburn, Short Hills, Maplewood, Watchung, Berkeley Heights, Livingston, Union, Edison, Woodbridge, and Elizabeth.
 The team provides weight loss guidance and diabetic management with low carb, high-fat diet plans.
 Call Genesis Orthopaedic and Spine or request a consultation time online today.

 Weight loss is often a goal in the back of patients’ minds that they either attempt unsuccessfully or are in the process of trying to achieve.
 However, doing it by yourself may not be as simple as it seems.

 If you’re overweight or obese and have tried to lose weight without adequate or lasting results, the team at Genesis Orthopaedic and Spine can give you a monitored plan that works.

 As you’ve likely heard from medical professionals in the past, losing weight benefits your health and wellness in numerous ways.
 Dropping some pounds can significantly lower your risk of:

 - High cholesterol

 - Heart disease

 - Certain types of cancer